niik/process-proxy/design.md

 ## Design document

-As the project progresses, this design document should be updated to reflect noteworthy changes or additions to the architecture or implementation details.
+As the project progresses, and the project changes in such a way that it conflicts with the contents of this design document the document should be updated to reflect the new reality.
+In a similar vein we should update the design document for significant architectural or implementation changes such as new commands being added.
+It should not however be used as a changelog document.

 ## Version control